Amos Yee charged with NS enlistment offences after being deported from US

 The Ministry of Defence (MINDEF) previously said that Yee had committed offences under the Enlistment Act, including failing to report for pre-enlistment medical screening and remaining outside of Singapore without a valid exit permit.

 Yee appeared in court via video-link from A Division at Cantonment Complex, where he was being held.
-He had long hair and wore a black hoodie and had a faint smile when he was first escorted into the room.
+Dressed in a black sweater, he had long hair and wore a faint smile when he was first escorted into the room.

 Deputy Public Prosecutors Tay Jia En and Chong Kee En asked for him to be remanded for about a week for the purpose of investigations.